fitoprolog/pyopensim/README.md

 ### Simple Client Example

 The repository also ships with a very small demonstration client in the `pysimpleclient` package.
-It implements login and a basic event loop so you can quickly test connectivity to a grid without using the full `GridClient` stack.
+It implements login using the XML&#8209;RPC protocol and a basic event loop so you can quickly test connectivity to a grid without using the full `GridClient` stack.

 ```python
 import asyncio